 He then gave me directions to a house with a bright red front door in a backstreet in the middle of Crewe.
 I’d wondered where he lived.
 When I woke up next morning I didn’t know what to do with myself.
 I was too excited to have breakfast.
 I started to watch the TV but couldn’t concentrate so I put my wellies on and went for a walk.
-I liked the feel of the fresh air on my face and the sound of the birdsong but I was lazy and didn’t often venture out.
+I like the feel of the fresh air on my face and the sound of the birdsong but I was lazy and didn’t often venture out.
 I felt euphoric and walked right round the village, far further than I’d ever walked before.
-I still wasn’t hungry and just had one oatcake and cheese for lunch.
+I still wasn’t hungry and just had one Staffordshire oatcake and cheese for lunch.
 Then I went upstairs to my room to sort out what to wear – something sporty or something glamorous?
-In the end I tried for something that fulfilled both criteria and wore tight-fitting black leggings and a tight-fitting black top which showed off my figure to advantage, I hoped, and a fancy gold belt to set it off.
+In the end I tried for something that fulfilled both roles and wore tight-fitting black leggings with a tight-fitting black top which showed off my figure to advantage, I hoped, and a fancy gold belt to set it off.
 Eventually it was time to go.
 I set off in plenty of time and arrived fully ten minutes earlier than I’d intended.
-I found the place, a terraced house in a small backstreet with cars parked on both sides of it – nowhere for me to park.
+I found the place, a terraced house in a small backstreet with cars parked on both sides of it and nowhere for me to park.
 So I hooted.
 Twice.
 Someone from the bedroom window of a house opposite shouted something and gave me the V sign.
 No response from Tim.
 Reluctantly I drove further down the road and found a place to park on double yellows and walked back and rang the bell.
-A stunning very black girl with bright red lipstick opened the door which completely nonplussed me.
+A stunning black girl with bright red lipstick opened the door which completely nonplussed me.

 “Hi, does Tim live here?”
 I managed to stammer.

 “Oh, you must be Sophie, come in.
 I think Tim’s almost ready.
 He’s out of the shower anyway.
 I’m Chakka, Tim’s housemate.”
 With this she grabbed me and kissed me on both cheeks.

 Just then Tim appeared looking absolutely gorgeous in a polo shirt and black jeans.